 I get a large charge from giving a one-hour foot massage while watching a movie or just talking.

-My perfect partner is sensuous, intelligent, curious, and has a healthy libido.
+My perfect partner is sensuous, intelligent, curious, fit, and has a healthy libido.
 She's independent, affectionate, grounded, authentic, courageous in communicating how she feels and what she wants, youthful, athletic, strong, playful, and laughs with me in the morning.
 She embraces values of her choosing and lives with intention.
 And nobody's perfect.

 You get extra credit for playful banter during the day by e-mail or text messages.

 With the following traits, we could co-create a long-term relationship:

 1) You're insightful about your sensations and what you want.
 You don't simply go along with what I want to appease me.

 2) You have the courage to communicate in real time how you feel and what you want.

 3) You accept responsibility for your own experiences and feelings.

 4) You're curious and compassionate about how I feel and what I want.

 5) You have the courage to make difficult decisions and the discipline to follow through.